How Often Should Cast Iron Be Seasoned?

 How Do I Know if My Cast Iron is Seasoned?

-If you are still unsure and want to test if you have successfully seasoned your cast-iron skillet, warm a little oil in your skillet for a few minutes.
+Suppose you are still unsure and want to test if you have successfully seasoned your cast-iron skillet.
+Warm a little oil in your skillet for a few minutes.
 Now fry an egg and find out if your skillet is smooth and non-stick.
-An egg that comes away from the pan easily means you have seasoned your skillet well.
-If it is still sticking, repeat the oven seasoning process a few more times.
-It is that easy.

 FAQ’s